chinyereunamba/biabook/docs/api/authentication.md

 # Authentication

-BookMe uses NextAuth.js v5 for authentication with support for multiple providers and session management.
+BiaBook uses NextAuth.js v5 for authentication with support for multiple providers and session management.

 ## Overview